GaioTransposon/metadata_mining/README.md

 <a name="convert-coordinates-to-places"></a>
 #### Convert coordinates to places:

 This script performs reverse geocoding on a set of unique latitude/longitude coordinates.
 This means it converts each coordinate pair into a human-readable place name (e.g.: a city, region, or country).
 It uses the Nomatin geocoding service OpensStreetMap.
 It may take long to run as we are using the free version (no API).
 Approximately you can expect it to take 1.3 seconds per coordinates pair.
+This is to avoid congestion, but you can try to set it lower.

 ```